Central Luzon Television: Branding changes

 In November 2022, the station revived one of its previous slogans "Atin 'To" (first used in early 2010s), as well as the station's 2007 logo; the now-former logo continued as a secondary until December 2022.
 The station re-used its former theme songs throughout its history: their 2013 station theme, "CLTV 36, Kasama Mo", composed by Andy Alviz; and the 2016 station theme "CLTV 36 Metro Central Luzon", albeit with modified lyrics and covered by Kapampangan performer Chew the Cud.

 In mid 2023, the station began to de-emphasize its pan-regional content, and began increasing amount of programs focused on Pampanga and Kapampangans, while maintaining a small portion of programs in Filipino and English.
 Thus, the relaunch included the slogan "Pusung Makabalen" (which is the Kapampangan term for the Filipino phrase "Pusong Makabayan" or "Patriotic Heart").

 In February 2024, CLTV 36 moved its transmission facilities back on the original site in San Fernando with its newly renovated tower atop of the CGIC Building.
 It ceased operations of the Clark Tower as a result.

-In late September 2024, the station has slowly decreased its Kapampangan-centric content and its "Pusung Makabalen" slogan has been dropped in favor of gradually returning its pan-regional content while still maintaining a small portion of programs in its native language.
+In late September 2024, the station slowly decreased its Kapampangan-centric content and its "Pusung Makabalen" slogan has been dropped in favor of gradually returning its pan-regional content while still maintaining a small portion of programs in its native language.
 Plans of building SFN or repeater towers in different parts of the region to expand its digital TV coverage on every capital cities of Central Luzon provinces have been laid but has not yet been materialized.

+In June 2026, CLTV 36 entered into a strategic partnership agreement with the Bilyonaryo News Channel for the simulcast airing of their programming including Agenda and other programs, as well as supplying local news coverage.